Any links to Amazon are affiliate links.

 Define Cry it Out for You and Your Baby

 Before you get started doing cry it out for your sleep training method, you need to define what it means to you to do cry it out.
 There are many sleep training methods labeled “cry it out” that actually vary quite a bit.
-One extreme is call extinction.
+One extreme is called extinction.
 This method is when you put baby down for a nap or night and you do not go in again until the baby has slept.
 This is the hardest for parents to face, but statistically speaking, it gets the fastest results and baby is typically done with cry it out this way much faster this way.

 I am not one who is comfortable with words like “never” or “always,” so the extinction method as a hard and fast rule leaves me a little uncomfortable.
 I think all people are individuals, including babies.
 What works for one will not work for another–that is what makes them challenging and what makes me dislike sleep training and potty training so much.
 I feel like in many ways I am reinventing the wheel with each child.
 Each child needs their own wheel.